bjnortier/react-svg-graphs/README.md

 ## Status

-This is a first release, so take care.
+This is a first prototype, so take care.
 Currently supports scalar X and multiple scalar Y values.

 ## How to use